High Seize

 High Seize is a turn-based tactics video game for the Nokia N-Gage, published by Nokia and developed by RedLynx, released in late 2005.

 Story

 A retired navy captain is forced return to his swashbuckling days, as his father is kidnapped by a notorious pirate.
 As events unfolds, the captain has to hunt for mythical treasures and take on the most feared of all pirates, Black Barlow.

 Features

 High Seize can be played both as a single-player game, and in a multi-player mode, using either hot-seat, N-Gage Arena or a local Bluetooth connection.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
+The Academy of Interactive Arts & Sciences nominated High Seize for "Cellular Game of the Year" during the 9th Annual Interactive Achievement Awards.